 Community Wildfire Safety Program

-Wildfire Prevention and Emergency Response Efforts
+Wildfire Prevention and Safety Efforts

-- Investing in stronger, coated power lines,
+- Investing in stronger, coated power lines

 Why PG&E is Taking Action with the Community Wildfire Safety Program

 Extreme weather is increasing the number of large wildfires and the length of the wildfire season in California.